 Our Doctor of Philosophy (PhD) postgraduate degree is a research-based programme of study centred on completing a satisfactory thesis of up to 100,000 words on an approved topic in the field of law.
 The programme is normally three years in length, or six years for part-time students.
 This degree is internationally recognised as a sign of research excellence.
 Many of our former PhD students have gone on to have successful careers in academia, the legal profession, the civil service, and in non-governmental organisations.
 Please see a list of our recently graduated students and their theses here.
+Information about the annual fees for this course can be found here, and PhD counts as a 'classroom' course for these purposes.

 Limited funding is available on a competitive basis for undertaking the PhD with details available here.
 Please note that if you would like to be considered for external funding, applications must be submitted in advance of the deadlines specified on that page.